Cpt-Dingus/blog-page/docs/Radio/X band weather satellites.md

 - Being an improved NOAA POES, all JPSS satellites transmit in the X-band -> Suomi NPP, NOAA 20, and NOAA 21
 - NOAA 20 has suffered many issues, notably a failed detector in the VIIRS instrument causing scan lines to appear in certain composites.
 - All satellites have a null in their antennas' radiation pattern:
-    - Suomi NPP has a strong null when it's west from your position
+    - Suomi NPP has a strong null when it's west from your position at certain elevations
-    - NOAA 20 has a strong null when it's east from your position
+    - NOAA 20 has a strong null when it's east from your position at certain elevations
     - NOAA 21's null is still present but not as significant, improved FEC helps mitigate it further